BryantWelch/Spreadsheet-Wrangler/README.md

 2. Set the destination folder for combined spreadsheets
 3. Select desired options for the combining process
 4. Click "Run" to start the process

+### SKU List Processing
+1. Complete the spreadsheet combining process steps above
+2. Select a SKU list CSV file using the "SKU List Location" section
+3. Choose a destination folder for the final output files using the "Final Output Location" section
+4. Click "Run" to process the combined spreadsheets against the SKU list
+5. GSxx files will be created in the final output location with matched data

 ### Configuration
 - **File → New Configuration**: Reset all settings to default